sifzerda/asteroids/README.md

 ## (5) Usage

- The app executes a version of the retro arcade game 'asteroids'.
-Parts:

- - Start screen
- - Game
- - Final score page + score submission
- - High scores page
- - If logged on: profile page with User scores.

 Technologies:

 - <strong>useRef and requestAnimationFrame: </strong> API library to update game state at fps matching the display refresh rate, creating animation, by default 60fps.